 McGraw Hill Financial launches a joint venture to create S&P Dow Jones Indices.

-This venture creates one of the most essential indices in the marketplace, delivering data relied on millions of investors around the world.
+This venture creates one of the most essential indices in the marketplace, delivering data relied on by millions of investors around the world.

 The McGraw-Hill Companies completes the sale of McGraw-Hill Education and is later renamed McGraw Hill Financial.

 With the sale, McGraw Hill is able to solidify its focus on the financial services industry.

 This acquisition increases the number of sectors McGraw Hill covers and adds another essential source of intelligence.

 This rebranding unifies the company’s offerings under one recognizable brand to provide investors with the essential intelligence they need to make decisions with conviction.